karnatambindu/Gaussian-Pulse-Propagation/README.md

 ## Result

-Thus the Experiment was successfully completed and the output is verified
+Thus, the Experiment was successfully completed and the output is verified